brenobarreto/puzzledfrog/about.md

 title: About
 ---

 Hi there.
-My name is Breno Barreto, and I currently work as a software engineer at Nubank.
+My name is Breno Barreto, and I currently work as an engineering manager at Nubank.